chunt4/marvel-server/README.md

     Instructions: The webservice can be tested using the command "python3 test_ws.py".
     Be sure that a server is running on student04.cse.nd.edu:51022 and to ensure all the test work, start the server just before running the test.

+Steps to run all tests:
+    Navigate to web-server/backend_server/ and execute "python3 test_api.py"
+    Navigate to web-server/backend_server/ and execute "python3 server.py" and then in another terminal, navigate to the same place and execute "python3 test_ws.py" Keep the server running or restart it.
+In the other terminal, navigate to student04.cse.nd.edu/jbigej/frontend_client/index.html